Shuppin/3D-Raycaster/README.md

 The `X` key will toggle the height of the walls, this feature is useful to visually explain that the raycasting is only being performed on a single row of pixels.

+The `M` key will render the current frame with a slight delay per pixel, allowing you to see how to algorithm works in slow motion.
+You can increase/decrease this delay using the `[` and `]` keys.

 &nbsp;

 ## Performance considerations